||Bachelor of Health Sciences

 Tel: +61 3 5327 9018

+|Domestic students are students who are Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students are students who are not Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students must pay overseas/international fees.

 |Mid year entry

-3 years full-time or part-time equivalent.
+3 years full-time or 6 years part-time

 Mt Helen Campus (Ballarat)

-Successful completion of VCE including:

-- Units 3 and 4 with a
+Successful completion of VCE including Units 3 and 4 with a

-study score of at least 20 in one of
+study score of at least 20 in one of biology, chemistry,

-Non-Year 12 applicants applying through
+Non-Year 12 applicants applying through VTAC

-online, available through VTAC.
+available through VTAC.